pikvm/pikvm/pages/mouse.md

 In relative mode, only the relative offset (dX,dY) to the current position is transmitted, which is unknown to the input device itself.
 This is a regular mouse.

-By default, Pi-KVM uses absolute positioning mode as the most convenient for the user and software.
+By default, PiKVM uses absolute positioning mode as the most convenient for the user and software.
 However, this is not always supported by the BIOS/UEFI.
 For such cases, support is provided for the relative mode of operation, which can be enabled in the config.

-When using relative mode, the browser will exclusively capture your mouse when you click on the stream window in Pi-KVM once.
+When using relative mode, the browser will exclusively capture your mouse when you click on the stream window in PiKVM once.
 When you press `Esc`, the browser releases the mouse.

 # Important notes
 The relative mouse generates a huge number of events that can be poorly transmitted over the network or very slowly perceived by the BIOS/UEFI driver.
 To solve this problem, mouse events are optimized using a vector sum.
 This mode is enabled by default and is available in the web menu `System -> Squash mouse moves`.
 You can try disabling this if you have problems with mouse acceleration.
 This is the best and most reasonable compromise right now.

-Also currently the relative mouse mode is not supported by [Pi-KVM VNC server](vnc.md) yet.
+Also currently the relative mouse mode is not supported by [PiKVM VNC server](vnc.md) yet.
 The reason is that none of the recommended clients support the [QEMU Pointer Motion Change](https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst#qemu-pointer-motion-change-pseudo-encoding) extension.
 We expect to implement this in [TigerVNC](https://github.com/TigerVNC/tigervnc/issues/619).
 The relative mode is also not supported by mobile browsers.

 # Enabling the relative mouse on the v2 platform (OTG HID)